'Disney crossed the line': why Florida governor wants to end the company's special status | World

 “I announce that we are expanding what will be analyzed (by congressmen) this week,” he said.

-“They will also look to do away with all the special districts that were enacted in Florida before 1968, and that includes Reedy Creek,” he added.
+“They’re also going to consider ending all the special districts that were enacted in Florida before 1968, and that includes Reedy Creek,” he added.

 The bill could be approved as early as this Friday (22), members of the state legislature said, and the repeal of the RCID would take place in June 2023.